Ali-aw/Poll/README.md

 # The minimum functionalities of this app are listed below:<br />
-&nbsp;&nbsp;⚫ Users should be able to  o Access currently open polls or votes o Vote one time by choosing one or several elements presented in a list Access voting history <br/>
+&nbsp;&nbsp;⚫ Users should be able to  o Access currently open polls or votes o Vote one time by choosing one or several elements presented in a list&nbsp;&nbsp; Access voting history <br/>
 &nbsp;&nbsp;⚫ Administrators of the app should be able to  o Create polls o Access voting results<br/>
 &nbsp;&nbsp;⚫ Save the data about each poll and the voting in a simple distant database (mysql, firebase, or any other solution for distant DB …) <br/>